Is Puerto Escondido Safe in March 2026?

 What scams are most common in Puerto Escondido during March?

-The documented scam types in Puerto Escondido are consistent year-round: Street Scams, Tour & Activities, Other Scams, Taxi & Transport.
+The documented scam types in Puerto Escondido are consistent year-round: Street Scams, Tour & Activities, Money & ATM Scams, Other Scams.
 During March (shoulder season), activity levels are moderate.
 The specific scams and their locations remain the same regardless of season.

 Is it crowded in Puerto Escondido in March?